 The large birdhouse was never used for the birds as they had a natural home in a cave not too far away.
 Today, the Swallow Guest House is a home servicing international guests who learn closely with the gracious Balinese people, about giving and doing for the good of "Karma".

 Now in 2015, two children are enrolled in senior highschool with dreams to work in the tourism industry.
 Wayan recovered from his stroke and Putri, his wife and very talented cook, remains popular with all who eats her delicious meals.
-Suzan left her teaching job in Korea and is now assisting others to travel compassionate with her new business venture - Geko Treker Companion Tours.
+Suzan left her teaching job in Korea and is now assisting others to travel compassionate with her new business venture - Gekotour org.

 We are very grateful of all our guests reviews and returns and are looking forward to sharing the Balinese unique culture with you :)